Nomad7/TFCautosplitter/README.md

 - Automatically start the timer when the map loads.
 - Automatically split when the map objective is completed.
+- Automatically pause the timer while loading.
+  - To enable this feature: Right click -> Compare Against -> Game Time (or Right click -> Edit Layout -> Layout Settings -> Timer tab -> Timing Method: Game Time)
-- (Optional) automatically reset the timer on map restart (for individual levels).
+- (Optional) automatically reset the timer on map restart (for individual levels, disable this for All Maps runs).

 ## Installation

 - Go to "Edit Splits.." in LiveSplit
-- Enter the name of the game in "Game Name"
+- Enter the name of the game (Team Fortress Classic) in "Game Name"
   - This must be entered correctly for LiveSplit to know which script to load
 - Click the "Activate" button to download and enable the autosplitter script
   - If you ever want to stop using the autosplitter altogether, just click "Deactivate"